yowainwright/codependence/README.md

 Codependence updates `package.json`'s dependencies based on a "codependencies" array of dependency names.
 The difference from `{npm,pnpm} update` or `yarn upgrade` is Codependence _allows you to pin what you want and update the rest_!
-Furthermore, Codependence works with monorepos and is package manager agnostic.
+Furthermore, Codependence works with monorepos and can be scoped to a single supported language per run.

 #### \*yes, dependencies can be pinned to `~` or `^` versions in `package.json` files!